gnorman7/APPM5720_reports/README.md

 *Report 4:* I load the pretrained SqueezeNet model from PyTorch and demonstrate how image classification models in PyTorch may be used.
 Then, I create a simple adversarial attack to fool the image classifier.

-*Report 5:* I explore the basics of the hyperparameter tuning library, [Ray Tune] (https://docs.ray.io/en/latest/tune/index.html), focusing on Bayesian Optimization.
+*Report 5:* I explore the basics of the hyperparameter tuning library, [Ray Tune](https://docs.ray.io/en/latest/tune/index.html), focusing on Bayesian Optimization.

 *Report 6:* For the Labeled Faces in the Wild dataset, I explore compression and generation methods through the Singular Value Decomposition.